rqroz/background-email/README.md

   $ cordova plugin add https://github.com/rqroz/background-email.git

 ##Set up:
+1. ADD CFNetwork.framework to your project

+Your Project -> Build Phases -> Link Binary With Libraries -> Add Library ( + ) -> CFNetwork

+2. Disable Objective-C Automatic Reference Counting for plugin files

 Your Project -> Build Phases -> Compile Sources

 Select all the files related to this plugin (see src/ios) in there and press Enter.